-"Hard water," that bane of so many existences, contains excess minerals that stick around after the water has washed away.
-Those minerals can leave a caked-on mess in pipes and on water faucets, streaks in toilet bowls and "hard-water spots" on shower doors that are impossible to hide and seem impossible to remove.
+"Hard water," the bane of so many existences, contains excess minerals that stick around after the water washes away.
+Those minerals can leave a caked-on mess in pipes and on water faucets, streaks in toilet bowls and "hard-water spots" on shower doors that are impossible to hide and seem futile to remove.

-And once you've cleared the spots, consider applying car wax to the shower doors.
-It will seal the surface so it's harder for the minerals to deposit there (and easier to remove if they do).
-Just make sure you don't wax the shower floor -- you'll slip.
+And once you clear the spots, consider applying car wax to the shower doors.
+It will seal the surface so it's harder for the minerals to deposit there (and make it easier to remove if they do).
+Just make sure you don't wax the shower floor — you'll slip.

-Once you've cleaned your shower doors of water spots, mildew or soap scum, the trick is to keep them that way.
-If you wipe the doors with a towel, keep them open for air flow, and spray on a shower cleaner after each shower, you'll find your weekly scrub-down to be a lot less time-consuming.
+After you clean your shower doors of water spots, mildew or soap scum, the trick is to keep them that way.
+If you wipe the doors with a towel, keep them open for airflow, and spray on a shower cleaner after each shower, you'll find your weekly scrub-down to be a lot less time-consuming.

 - Bathroom Cleaning Tips.
 Do It Yourself.
 (Nov.
 1, 2010)http://www.doityourself.com/stry/bathrooms

 - Bathroom Shower Cleaning.
 Mrs. Clean USA.
 (Nov.
 1, 2010)

 - FAQs.
 Clorox Profession Services.
 (Nov.
 1, 2010)

 - How to Clean Your Bathroom: Shower Stalls and Bathtubs.
 TLC Home.
 (Nov.
 1, 2010)https://tlc.howstuffworks.com/home/how-to-clean-bathroom3.htm

 - Stebbins, Sarah.
 The Worst Cleaning Jobs Made Easy.
 Real Simple.
 (Nov.
 1, 2010)